-This practical course students will develop cooking skills with the addition of basic culinary techniques and best practices.
-Students will produce foods for a variety of service styles in the dynamic environment of a foodservice operation.
-There will be a focus on working as an effective member of a team to provide excellent guest service.
+In this practical course, students develop cooking skills with the addition of basic culinary techniques and best practices.
+Students produce foods for a variety of service styles in the dynamic environment of a foodservice operation.
+A focus on working as an effective member of a team to provide excellent guest service is emphasized.